Warning from Space: Plot

 On Earth, Toru, Isobe's son, discovers the disguised alien floating in the water.
-After her rescue, she exhibits superhuman characteristics such as jumping ten feet and materializing in different places without walking.
+After her rescue, Ginko exhibits superhuman characteristics such as jumping ten feet into the air and being able to materialize in different places without needing to walk.
 Soon, she disrupts Dr. Matsuda's work on a nuclear device, explaining she understands the complex equations he was writing and warning against the effects of a device, leading him to believe she is not human.
 Shortly afterwards, as the team of scientists discuss her abnormal traits, the camouflaged Ginko appears and reveals her true identity, explaining she is from Paira, a world on the same orbit as Earth but on the opposite side of the Sun.
 She then continues to reveal her mission, to warn Earth of an imminent collision of a rogue planet, which is dubbed "Planet R" by the media.
 They send a formal letter to the World Congress, which treats their communication with silent contempt (Japanese: mokusatsu).
-Only after they show Planet R and its rapid acceleration in the telescope does the World Congress launch its nuclear weapons, which ineffectively explode on its surface.
+It takes Planet R's acceleration towards Earth being viewed through the observatory telescope for the World Congress to act.
+Believing that humanity could resolve the crisis on its own, every nuclear-capable nation on Earth launches its nuclear weapons at the rogue planet, which ineffectively explode on its surface.

-In the meantime, a group of spies have abducted Matsuda and are attempting to steal his formula to the nuclear device the disguised Pairan warned him about.
+In the meantime, a group of spies have abducted Matsuda and are attempting to steal his formula to the nuclear device.
 Matsuda does not comply and is eventually tied to a chair in a remote building.
-As the Earth's atmosphere heats up due to the approaching world, Ginko again arrives to learn why Planet R is not yet destroyed.
-They locate Matsuda through Pairan technology and gather the formula for the device.
-The scientists then all watch as the nuclear device is shot from the space station and destroys Planet R, cooling the atmosphere and removing the threat.
-Ginko then changes back to her original form aboard the space station.
+Planet R begins its closest approach to Earth and begins to wreak havoc, first by causing the atmosphere's temperature to rise to dangerous levels.
+Following the disruption to the climate, powerful tidal interactions between Earth and Planet R trigger massive earthquakes, followed by tsunamis which inundate coastal areas of Japan.
+As Earth's destruction approaches, Ginko returns to find that Planet R has not been destroyed.
+She locates Matsuda through Pairan technology and gathers the formula for the nuclear device, returning to the space station to load the completed weapon into a missile.
+As the scientists watch, the Pairans fire the missile, which impacts and destroys Planet R, buffeting the Earth with a shock wave, but saving it from total destruction.
+As the climate returns to normal, Ginko changes back to her original form aboard the space station.